MalindiFrank/4Insights/README.md

 # open http://localhost:5173
 ```

-The homepage fetches metrics from `http://localhost:8000/4insights/metrics`.
+The homepage fetches metrics from the BFF at `http://localhost:8010/dashboard/metrics`.

 3) Use the Tracker on a web page: